Eagle, Idaho

-Eagle is a city in the western United States in Ada County, Idaho, 10 mi northwest of downtown Boise.
-The population was 30,346 at the time of the 2020 census.
+Eagle is a city in Ada County, Idaho, 10 mi northwest of downtown Boise.
+The population was 30,346 at the 2020 census.

+History

+19th century

+Eagle Island in Idaho was settled in 1863 by Truman Coe Catlin, who later shifted from crop farming to dairy farming, starting the island's dairy tradition.
+He also pioneered irrigation in the area by constructing a wide irrigation ditch.
+The most notable early community developer was Thomas Hugh Aiken, a Canadian surveyor, who helped establish the Eagle community in the 1870s.
+Despite the construction of Arrowrock Dam in 1915 and subsequent dams, flooding has been a recurrent issue for residents, leading to continued efforts to mitigate flood risks.

+20th century

+The Eagle Fish Hatchery, established in the late 1940s in Idaho, was originally part of a trout program until the 1980s.
+In 1991, it was restructured to support the conservation of Snake River sockeye salmon, an endangered species listed that year.
+The hatchery's mission shifted to preserving the species and its genetic diversity through the development of eight broodstocks derived from smolts, anadromous adults, and residual populations.
+It also houses the IDFG Eagle Fish Health Laboratory.

 Geography

 According to the United States Census Bureau, the city has a total area of 29.40 sqmi, of which 28.92 sqmi is land and 0.48 sqmi is water.

 Climate

 This region experiences warm to hot, dry summers, and cold, dry winters averaging 10 in of snow, with summer high temperatures averaging 79.6 F and winter low temperatures averaging 30.6 F. According to the Köppen climate classification system, Eagle has a "Csb" on climate maps.

 Demographics

+Eagle is home to many retired civil servants, especially police officers and firefighters, from California.
+The Los Angeles Times has described California pension money from CalPERS as "the lifeblood of the economy" in Eagle.